Locations

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Quitting smoking can have wondrous effects on your wellbeing and health.
-Let Thursday, November 21 be the start of your journey toward a smoke-free life.
+Quitting smoking can have wondrous effects on your well-being and health.

 Shannon M. Hartman, PharmD, Kellogg Cancer Center Pharmacy, says before you choose to quit, make sure you have a plan.
 “Research has found that quitting ‘cold turkey’ is not the most successful way to stop smoking,” she said.
 “The combination of support from a trained professional and the use of tobacco cessation tools and medication increases the chances of quitting successfully.
 Ask for help!”